 Deferred tax assets are recognized for all deductible temporary differences to the extent that it is probable that taxable profit will be available against which these can be utilized.
 Significant management judgment is required to determine the amount of deferred tax assets that can be recognized.
 These assets are periodically reviewed for realization.
 Periodic reviews cover the nature and amount of deferred income and expense items, expected timing when assets will be used or liabilities will be required to be reported, reliability of historical profitability of businesses expected to provide future earnings and tax planning strategies which can be utilized to increase the likelihood that tax assets will be realized.

-The Company recognized gross deferred tax assets amounting to P13.67 million and P10.77 million as of December 31, 2017 and 2016, respectively, and P6.72 million as of January 1, 2016 (see Note 22).
+The Company recognized gross deferred tax assets amounting to \$\text{P17.83}\$ million and \$\text{P13.67}\$ million as of December 31, 2018 and 2017, respectively (see Note 22).